-(c) Retirement and Welfare Benefit Plans.
-In addition to the benefits provided under Section 3(b), during the Employment Period and so long as the Executive is employed by the Company, he shall be eligible to participate in all other savings, retirement and welfare plans, practices, policies and programs applicable generally to employees and/or senior executive officers of the Company and its domestic subsidiaries, except with respect to any benefits under any plan, practice, policy or program to which the Executive has waived his rights in writing.
-To the extent that benefits payable or provided to the Executive under such plans are materially less favorable on a benefit by benefit basis than the benefits that would have been payable or provided to the Executive retirement plans, executive medical plans and life insurance arrangements in which the Executive was a participant (based on the terms of such plans as of the Effective Date), the Executive shall be entitled to benefits provided under the applicable Pacific Enterprises plans over the benefits provided under the applicable Pacific Enterprises plans over the benefits provided under the applicable Company plans.

-(d) Expenses.
-The Company shall reimburse the Executive for all expenses, including those for travel and entertainment, properly incurred by him in the performance of his duties hereunder in accordance with policies established from time to time by the Board.

-(e) Fringe Benefits and Perquisites.
+- (c) Retirement and Welfare Benefit Plans.
+In addition to the benefits provided under Section 3(b), during the Employment Period and so long as the Executive is employed by the Company, he shall be eligible to participate in all other savings, retirement and welfare plans, practices, policies and programs $% \left( 1\right) =\left( 1\right) \left( 1\right) \left($ applicable generally to employees and/or senior executive officers of the Company and its domestic subsidiaries, except with respect to any benefits under any plan, practice, policy or program to which the Executive has waived his rights in writing.
+To the extent that benefits payable or provided to the Executive under such plans are materially less favorable on a benefit by benefit basis than the benefits that would have been payable or provided to the Executive under comparable Pacific Enterprises tax-qualified retirement plans, executive retirement plans, executive medical plans and life insurance arrangements in which the Executive was a participant (based on the terms of such plans as of the Effective Date), the Executive shall be entitled to benefits pursuant to the terms of this Agreement equal to the excess of the benefits provided under the applicable Pacific Enterprises plans over the benefits provided under the comparable Company plans. - (d) Expenses.
+The Company shall reimburse the Executive for all expenses, including those for travel and entertainment, properly incurred by him in the performance of his duties hereunder in accordance with policies established from time to time by the Board. - (e) Fringe Benefits and Perquisites.
 During the Employment Period and so long as the Executive is employed by the Company, he shall be entitled to receive fringe benefits and perquisites in accordance with the plans, practices, programs and policies of the Company and, to the extent appropriate, the Company's subsidiaries from time to time in effect, commensurate with his position.